-Exchange differences are recognised in profit or loss in the period in which they arise except when deferred in other comprehensive income as qualifying cash flow hedges.
+Exchange differences are recognised in profit or loss in the period in which they arise.

 1.7 Goods and Services Tax (GST):

 The profit and loss component of the statement of comprehensive income and all items in the statement of financial position has been prepared so that all components are stated exclusive of GST except to the extent that GST is recoverable from the Inland Revenue.